 KRBP DEADLINE NOTICE: ROSEN, TOP RANKED INVESTOR COUNSEL, Encourages Kiromic BioPharma, Inc. Investors to Secure Counsel Before Important October 4 Deadline in Securities Class Action – KRBP

-/EIN News/ -- NEW YORK, Sept.
-28, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Kiromic BioPharma, Inc. (NASDAQ: KRBP): (i) pursuant and/or traceable to the offering documents issued in connection with the Company’s initial public offering conducted on or about July 2, 2021 (the “IPO”); and/or (ii) between June 25, 2021 and August 13, 2021, both dates inclusive (the “Class Period”), of the important October 4, 2022 lead plaintiff deadline.
+NEW YORK, Sept.
+28, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Kiromic BioPharma, Inc. KRBP: (i) pursuant and/or traceable to the offering documents issued in connection with the Company's initial public offering conducted on or about July 2, 2021 (the "IPO"); and/or (ii) between June 25, 2021 and August 13, 2021, both dates inclusive (the "Class Period"), of the important October 4, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Kiromic BioPharma securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.